International School Manila

-International School Manila (abbreviation: ISM) is a private, non-profit, non-sectarian international school located in Bonifacio Global City, Taguig, Metro Manila, Philippines.
+International School Manila (abbreviation: ISM or IS Manila) is a private, non-profit, non-sectarian international school located in Bonifacio Global City, Taguig, Metro Manila, Philippines.
 Founded in 1920 as the American School by a group of American and British parents living in Manila, it adopted its present name in 1970.

 International School Manila is one of six members of the Interscholastic Association of Southeast Asian Schools (IASAS).

 History

 A group of American and British expatriates established the American School, Inc. on June 21, 1920.
-It was first located at 606 Taft Avenue, a loaned church building in Manila, with eight teachers and fifty students from Grades 1 to 12.
+It was one of many schools since 1901 called the American School.
+Land from Spanish business men such as Luis Perez-Samanillo was rented out to build such a school, of which the preceding institution with the same name was later sold to the De La Salle Brothers to open its own college in 1911.
+As a result, a demand was made by expatriate American parents to open the current American School in 1920.
+It was first located at 606 Taft Avenue, a loaned Episcopalian church building in Manila, with eight teachers and fifty students from Grades 1 to 12.

 It transferred later that year to M.H.
-Del Pilar Street and in 1922 to Padre Faura Street, both also in Manila.
+Del Pilar Street and in 1922, to Padre Faura Street, both also in Manila.
 The campus was transferred to Donada Street, Pasay in 1936.
 It was closed in 1942 during World War II and was reopened by September 1946.
 The campus was then transferred near Bel-Air, Makati in 1961.
 In 1970, the American School was renamed to International School Manila (ISM) at the recommendation of the US Embassy.
-In the same year, ISM also became the first international school to receive accreditation by the Western Association of Schools and Colleges (WASC).
+The school started allowing admissions of ethnic Filipinos and needed to reflect the change.
+In the same year, ISM became the first international school to receive accreditation from the Western Association of Schools and Colleges (WASC).

 In 1982, ISM joined the Interscholastic Association of Southeast Asian Schools (IASAS).
 By 2002, the school transferred from Makati to its present location in Bonifacio Global City.
-The site of the former Makati campus is now occupied by Century City.
+Century City now occupies the site of the former Makati campus.

-Campus and facilities
+Campus

-The ISM campus sits on a 7 ha site located in Bonifacio Global City, Taguig, Metro Manila.
+The ISM campus sits on a 7 ha site in Bonifacio Global City, Taguig, Metro Manila.

 Organization and leadership

-The ISM is divided into three departments, each having their own faculty and administration.
-Its overall administration is headed by the Superintendent.
+The ISM is divided into three departments, each having its faculty, administration and principal.
+The Superintendent heads its overall administration.

 Curriculum

 There are three years of preschool, and twelve years of primary and secondary education.
 Its K–12 standard is based from the American school system.
-As a result, it has a different implementation of the program from the one proposed by the Department of Education.
+As a result, it has a different program implementation from the one proposed by the Department of Education.

-Its Elementary department includes three years of pre-school and kindergarten, as well as the first four grades of grade school.
-These four years of grade school correspond to the American primary school system.
-Its Middle School department is from fifth grade to eighth grade, equivalent to the last two years of grade school and the first two years high school for the rest of the country.
-Its high school department is from ninth grade to twelfth grade, corresponding to the last two years of junior high school and both years of senior high school.

-High school students in the last two years are offered the choice to take the International Baccalaureate curriculum.